I’m helping a client prepare to sell his agency in 4-5 years. He asked, “What is the process to find the ideal acquirer?”

 Once you have your list, work to build relationships with the firms on your Dream 100 acquirer list.
 This includes following them on social media, subscribing to their newsletter, setting up Google Alerts, and checking LinkedIn to see if you know people who know people at the company.

 This approach won’t produce overnight results—but it’ll put you in a stronger negotiating position when it’s time to sell in the future.
+It also prepares you for receiving an unsolicited offer.

 Be careful not to over-share.
 Transparency is good—but until the acquirer expresses interest, there’s value to being at least a little mysterious.